10 Nurse Time Management Tips and Tricks

 Nursing shifts are long, but showing up early is a nurse time management technique that can help keep them running smoothly.

 "Arrive early or on time to be able to review [the] chart," suggests Carter.
-This gives you the opportunity to develop your plan of care and identify potential complications so you can prepare.
+This allows you to develop your plan of care and identify potential complications so you can prepare.

 You can also use the extra time to prepare yourself mentally so you can hit the ground running when you clock in.